A Model Plate for a Cancer Preventive Diet

 If you are overweight, consider gradually reducing that number.
 Controlling portion size at home and in restaurants makes a long-lasting difference in controlling your weight.

-AICR's expert report, Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective, found that eating a plant-based diet – as in the New American Plate – may reduce the risk of cancer.
+AICR's reports on the global research find that that eating a plant-based diet – as in the New American Plate – may reduce the risk of cancer.

-The report concluded that maintaining a healthy weight is one of the most important things you can do to reduce your risk of cancer.
+The reports conclude that maintaining a healthy weight is one of the most important things you can do to reduce your risk of cancer.

 Strategies for Cancer Prevention: